JustinTArthur/vsfieldkit/docs/usage.rst

     :type continuity_radius: int or Sequence[int]

     :param int luma_splash_radius:
-        Repair this many extra rows of luma data above or below the blanking area.
-Adjacent picture data is often damaged by the blank line if the video's fields are resized from their original signal height (e.g. from 486i to 480i for NTSC to fit a DVD or DV stream) or if the studio applied artificial sharpening.
+        Repair this many extra rows of luma data above or below the half line.
+        Adjacent picture data is often damaged by the black bar if the video's fields are resized from their original signal height (e.g. from 486i to 480i for NTSC to fit a DVD or DV stream) or if the studio applied artificial sharpening.

         If the adjacent rows have correct brightness even if they're gray, this can be set to 0 to persist the clean luma data.
 The function's